 1. Always Make Sure You Are Working With a Tax & ERISA Professional

-Not all Solo 401(k) Plans include a loan feature, which is an IRS approved feature.
-IRA Financial Group’s Solo 401(k) Plan allows plan participants to borrow up to $50,000 or 50% of their account value (whichever is less) for any purpose, including paying credit card bills, mortgage payments, personal or business investments, a car, vacation, or anything else.
-The loan has to be paid back over a five-year period at least quarterly at a minimum prime interest rate (you have the option of selecting a higher interest rate).
+Not all Solo 401(k) Plans include a loan feature, which is approved by the IRS.
+However, IRA Financial Group’s Solo 401(k) Plan allows you to borrow up to $50,000 or 50% of your account value – as you’re entitled.
+This loan can be used for any purpose: pay credit card bills, mortgage payments, or use it for personal/business investments.

 4. Be Sure You Have a Roth Option